yelingfeng/vue-pandora/README.md

 </template>
 <script lang="ts">
 // @ is an alias to /src
-import { Component, Vue } from 'vue-property-decorator' import { VForm } from 'vue-pandora'
-import axios from 'axios'
+import { Component, Vue, Ref } from 'vue-property-decorator' import { VForm } from 'vue-pandora' import axios from 'axios'
 @Component({})